Did you know that if you need to read an item we don’t have in print or online, we can try to get it for you from another library?

 - You may print only one copy.
 You must not make further copies either in print or electronically, or convert the file into any other format.
 You may not cut and paste or otherwise alter the text.

-What if I am off-campus?
+What if I am based off-site?

-We advise off-campus students to use the SED service where possible so items can be emailed to you.
+We advise off-site students to use the SED service where possible so items can be emailed to you.
 If you are in the UK, we can post books and other items out to you but we cannot send to addresses outside the UK.

 Returning borrowed items